pablobm/pygame-tutorial/00100-simplest-pygame-program/text.md

 ## Questions

+1. Explain with your own words what this program does at each step
-* How would you make the window be 640 pixels wide and 480 pixels high?
+2. How would you make the window be 640 pixels wide and 480 pixels high?